Southern Sampler: Sea, City & Countryside

 From Guatemala City, head straight to colonial Antigua, fitting in a volcano climb and perhaps a crash course in Spanish.
 At Lago de Atitlán go for a few days of hiking and swimming in the new-age magnet San Marcos La Laguna.
 Then continue on to Chichicastenango to see the famous Maya market.

 Venture north to Mexico on a Chiapas loop, exploring the colonial city of San Cristóbal de las Casas and nearby Maya villages, as well as the jungle-set Maya ruins at Palenque.
 Make your way back to Guatemala and Tikal, the mother of all Maya sites.

 Bus east to Belize, stopping to go river tubing or caving outside hilly San Ignacio, before splashing into the Caribbean – and the barrier reef near either Hopkins or Caye Caulker.
-From Punta Gorda, catch a lancha (small motorboat) to Lívingston, starting point for a serious jungle cruise up the Río Dulce.
+From Punta Gorda, catch a lancha (small motorboat) to Lívingston, starting point for a serious jungle river cruise to Río Dulce.
 From there, hop one of the frequent buses back to Guatemala City.

 The Center of Central America: Guatemala, El Salvador, Honduras